-Weeks 6-13 Term project; purification and identification of unknowns (Final report)
+Labs 6-13 Term project; purification and identification of unknowns (Final report)

 Final Report: neat liquid, low boiler and high boiler: A good boiling point is the most valuable information you will obtain from distillation.
 Check what substances have the boiling points close to the one you have measured.
 You will find many different types of compounds with the same boiling point.
 Narrow down to those substances that contain the functional groups you tested in the lab.
 Then use the density and refractive index (RI) to assign the best candidate.
 If you have the MS, that gives you the molecular weight, draw structures and play with the fragmentation patterns to match the one given.
-When it comes to the time to identify your unknowns DO NOT LIMIT THE SEARCH TO THE DATABASE FOUND IN THE INTERNET.
-IT IS WRONG.
-SEARCH THE REFERENCE BOOKS (in the lab, also available in the library).
+When it comes to identifying your unknowns, DO NOT LIMIT THE SEARCH TO THE DATABASES FOUND IN THE INTERNET.
+SEARCH THE REFERENCE BOOKS TOO (in the lab, also available in the library).